gorpipe/gor/CONTRIBUTING.md

 ### Creating a Release
 When creating the actual release we can either release directly from master (now preferred) or create release branch and release from there.
-Using a relese branch (with dependency locks) is preferred only if we expect that we will be creating patches on very old releases.
+Using a release branch (with dependency locks) is preferred only if we expect that we will be creating patches on very old releases.

 #### Create Release Directly from Master - Now Preferred